 Skip to content

 There is no doubt that antibiotics have an essential role to play in modern medicine in preventing and curing bacterial infections.
-They have saved millions of lives worldwide since their development and mass distribution in the 1940’s.
-Bacterial infections are no longer the most common cause of death in the modern world, predominantly as a result of the action of antibiotics1.
-However, in recent times it has become increasingly recognised that antibiotics negatively affect our gut microbiome2.
+Thanks to antibiotics, bacterial infections are no longer the most common cause of death in the modern world1.
+In more recent times it has become increasingly recognised that antibiotics negatively affect our gut microbiome2.
+However, many people now choose to take a supplement containing probiotics to minimise digestive upset that can often be associated with antibiotic use.

 The gut microbiome is a complex ecosystem of trillions of microbes that live together in harmony in our gastrointestinal tract.
 These microbes have far reaching effects on human health, enhancing digestion, immunity, skin health and energy3,4,5.
 A balance is required between beneficial microbes and more harmful microbes that naturally colonise the gut.
 This balance can be disturbed by various lifestyle factors including low-fibre diet, travel and infection, among others.

-Taking antibiotics can be detrimental to our gut microbiome.
-Whilst effective in killing pathogenic bacteria (see Glossary entry for pathogens) antibiotics are essentially non-selective and can also deplete the beneficial bacteria residing in the gut.
+So, what happens to our gut microbiome when we take an antibiotic?
+Unfortunately, taking antibiotics can be detrimental to our gut health.
+Whilst effective in killing bad bacteria antibiotics are essentially non-selective and can also deplete the beneficial bacteria residing in the gut.
 This is thought to contribute to the development of diarrhoea, constipation and/or vaginal thrush when taking an antibiotic.
 In certain cases, this disruption to our gut microbiome can result in an overgrowth of unwanted, pathogenic bacteria such as Clostridium difficile.

-Of course, in active infection the benefits of taking antibiotics far outweigh the associated negatives.
-Taking a probiotic alongside an antibiotic can help to minimise digestive upset that occurs as a result of the disruption to our gut microbiome, otherwise known as dysbiosis (Glossary definition: dysbiosis).
+Of course, for active infection, the benefits of taking antibiotics far outweigh the associated negatives.
+Taking a probiotic alongside an antibiotic can help to minimise digestive upset that occurs as a result of the disruption to our gut microbiome, otherwise known as dysbiosis.

 Replenishing the gut with probiotics helps to rebalance the gut microbiome following antibiotic use.
 The NHS has recognised the beneficial effects of probiotic supplementation7.
 When prescribed antibiotics, many individuals now choose to supplement their natural bacteria with a probiotic supplement.
 Your local pharmacist may even recommend probiotics when dispensing antibiotics.